 Finally, despite the economic downturn and political instability, investors remain confident in Brazil as a long-term investment destination.

+2017 edition of the EMnet Asia Policy Note.
 Regional economic integration progressed rapidly in 2015 and 2016 in Asia, with important consequences for future trade and development.
 This note provides insights and suggested policy recommendations from the business sector on the trade and investment implications of enhanced economic integration in Asia.
 The analysis builds on discussions at the OECD Emerging Markets Network (EMnet) meeting on doing business in Asia, “Expanding Business through Regional Integration”, held on 8 March 2016 at the OECD headquarters in Paris as well as on the analysis of the Economic Outlook for Southeast Asia, China and India, in addition to desk research and bilateral discussions with EMnet members.

 Key messages include:

 Strengthening regional ties can play a key role in sustaining growth and build new opportunities for trade, investment and development, provided that adequate reforms are implemented to enhance the investment climate, improve the quality of infrastructure, increase talent retention and foster more linkages with small- and medium-sized enterprises (SMEs).

 The “interim period” in which regional trade agreements are still being negotiated or have yet to be ratified produces some uncertainty for businesses.
 In the meantime, bilateral agreements are instrumental to promote regional trade.

 Firms see wide development gaps amongst countries, persistent non-tariff barriers and restrictive policies in the services sector as key challenges to further integration and development.